 Add a generous amount of tuna to one piece of your bread.
 If making a full sandwich, add some of the vegan cheese to the other half.
 If making an open-faced sandwich, just add the cheese over the vegan tuna.

-Sprinkle on some green onion if desired and close the sandwich.
+Add other veggies if desired and close the sandwich.
 Cook on a grill, griddle, panini press, or skillet.
 I used my Cuisinart 5-1 Electric Griddler (it has grill and waffle plates too!).

 Are Vegan Tuna Melts Good For You?